 Sometimes, events occur that leave parents unable to pay child support.
 In some cases, the failure to pay might be the parent’s fault while in other cases, it might not be the fault of the parent.
 Minnesota law permits a parent to request that child support be reduced or stopped for a period of time.
 Courts, however, will not automatically stop child support.
 Instead, a person must submit a letter to the appropriate child support office and the chosen staff must review the case to determine if modification is acceptable.
 If the office denies a person’s request, an individual must still submit a motion directly to the court.

 Contact a Skilled Family Law Attorney

 Our legal team has significant experience helping individuals with a variety of obstacles that can arise concerning child support.
-Contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Foss today at 701-235-8000 or 877-235-8002 for the assistance that you need.
+Contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Attorneys today at 701-235-8000 or 877-235-8002 for the assistance that you need.